Alex Pourteau: GWF, Puerto Rico and Japan (1991–1995)

-World Wrestling Federation (1996-1997)
+World Wrestling Federation (1996–1997)

 Pourteau made his debut in the World Wrestling Federation wrestling a dark match at a WWF Superstars taping on March 10, 1996, in Corpus Christi, TX when he teamed with Rod Price to face Devon Michaels & Bo Vegas (who would later sign with WCW as High Voltage).
 Later that spring, faced with an expanding WCW and their own limited talent pool Jim Cornette suggested that a number of free agent wrestlers be brought in to flesh out the WWF roster.
 This ultimately led to the signing of Tracy Smothers, Tony Anthony, Bill Irwin, Tom Brandi, and Porteau.
 All but Porteau were given new names, and Porteau was given the nickname "The Pug" and the gimmick of an amateur wrestler (using the theme song The Steiner Brothers used in the WWF).
 He made his debut on the main roster on June 25, 1996 at a WWF Superstars taping in LaCrosse, WI and defeated Barry Horowitz in a dark match; he also beat Horowitz at the same taping for a match that aired on July 13.
 Porteau followed this with another victory on July 27 on Superstars, this time against Timothy Flowers.
-On August 10, 1996, he sustained his first defeat when he lost the Vader in a handicap match.
+On August 10, 1996, he sustained his first defeat when he lost to Vader in a handicap match.
 This was followed by a loss to Mankind on the Sep 6, 1996 episode of Monday Night Raw.

 Porteau began wrestling on the house show circuit, falling to Who (Jim Neidhart) on September 12, 1996 in Miami, FL.
 On television he rebounded when he teamed with Bob Holly to defeat WWF World Tag-Team Champions The Smoking Gunns in a non-title match on the September 16th edition of RAW.
 The Gunns would defeat Holly & Porteau in a rematch on the Sep 22, 1996 episode of WWF Superstars.
 His push would fade afterwards, as he would lose to The Sultan, Goldust, Owen Hart, Davey Boy Smith, Triple H and Faarooq.
 His last match came on February 27, 1997 when he teamed with Holly to face Doug Furnas & Phil LaFon in Halle, Germany.

-World Championship Wrestling (1997-1998)
+World Championship Wrestling (1997–1998)

 Pourteau joined WCW later that year, making his debut on October 9, 1997, at a WCW Pro taping in a match against Joey Maggs (airing on November 16).
 The next day he appeared at another Pro taping in Orlando, FL, this time facing Billy Kidman.
 In 1998 he would appear on WorldWide, wrestling High Voltage, Alex Wright, and Fit Finlay.